sebam2k4/Bookmarks-CRUD-app/readme.md

 - Security?

 ### Features to Add:
-- tags and filtering? for starters could just do text input field search
+- tags and filtering - for starters could just do text input field search
 - set a limit to amount of documents that can be stored in db
 - Find a way to prevent or minimize inappropriate urls from being stored in db and displayed in front-end
 - User accounts and an instance of coding resource bookmarks collection.